 Within Camtasia Studio, there are many different video file formats to choose from that will allow you to effectively compress you video.
-For example, if you produce your video in SWF it will typically be smaller in size than an AVI.
+For example, if you produce your video as a SWF file it will typically be smaller in size than an AVI file.
 You can try producing in a couple of different formats to find the right size and quality that you desire.